AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onboarding.md

 ## Database settings

--  `Database name` - What is the *name of the MySQL database* where your Commerce transactional data resides?
+-  `Database name` - What is the *name of the [!DNL MySQL] database* where your Commerce transactional data resides?

 -  `Table prefix (optional)` - Are the tables contained in your Commerce database prepended by anything (for example, `store_`)?
 This is not normally the case, but it is a customization that can be made.